NewsLocal NewsIn Your NeighborhoodCanyon County

 "We are going to convey property to a vocational school that wants to become a college… that wants to become a university.
 This is crazy," another resident said.

-Several community members described the Ford Idaho Center as "more than a building," highlighting events like the Snake River Stampede as a point of pride for Nampa.
+Several community members described the Ford Idaho Center as "more than a building," highlighting events, including the Snake River Stampede, as a point of pride for Nampa.

 Before any decision is finalized, the proposal will go through a public hearing, a formal council vote, and final approval.
-The Nampa City Council is set to address the topic again at their August 18 council meeting, where they could decide on next steps.
+The Nampa City Council is set to address the topic again at their Aug.
+18 council meeting, where they may decide on next steps.